jrvlima/kata-oreilly-q425-brinus/fleeting/Requirements/Session-1-Q&A.md

 ### Q17 \- What is the GUI interface into the vehicles?

 **Sam:** I’m gonna let you define what the interface should be\!
-Another interface integrations with HQQ/Telemetric apps etc is also part of the solution to the architecture design.
+Another interface integration with HQQ/Telemetric apps etc is also part of the solution to the architecture design.